tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

 * File module is mainly used to deal with files, directories, and symlinks.
 * This module is used to manage properties and set or remove attributes of files, directories, and symlinks.
 * For windows systems, Ansible provides a similar module named win_file, which mostly works the same way with limitations of Windows operating systems.

+**How the File module works?**

+* Ansible file module takes the parameters and options mentioned by you in playbooks.
+Then these are sent to target remote nodes where the tasks are parsed into command set and executed accordingly.

+* In this module’s parameter, we must consider that all the execution will be done on remote target nodes, so when changing ownership of files, directories; relevant user and group must exist on remote target nodes, else notebook  execution will fail.

+* So in such kind of cases, its always better to check user or group’s existence first on remote target nodes, then try to set ownership to those users or groups

+__Some Important parameters of file module:__

+* access_time: This parameter is used to set the file’s access Default is “preserve” means no modification needed for files, directories, soft links, and hard links.
+Also for new files where state is touch, then default is “now”.

+* access_time_format: This is parameter is used when we are also using access_time This parameter is used to set the time format of access time of files.
+Default format is based on the default python-format on your remote machine.
+But mostly it is “%Y%m%d%H%M.%S”.

+* attributes: To set the attributes of resulting directory or The acceptable flags are same as chattr.
+Which can be seen by using lsattr.

+* follow: This is to set whether filesystems links should be followed or not.
+Default is yes.
+Acceptable values are yes and no.

+* force: This is to force the creation of syslinks.
+Acceptable values are yes and no. default is yes.

+* group: – This is used to set the group ownership of a file or diretory.

+* mode: – To set the permission of target file or directory.
+Better practice is use 4 octal numbers inside single quotes to represent the permission like ‘0777’ or ‘0644’.

+* modification_time: – To set the file’s modification time.
+Default is “preserve” means no modification needed for files, directories, soft links, and hard links.
+Also for new files where state is touch, then default is “now”.

+* modification_time_format: – This is parameter is used when we are also using modification_time This parameter is used to set the format of modification time of files.
+Default format is based on the default python format on your remote machine.
+But mostly it is “%Y%m%d%H%M.%S”.

+* owner: – To Set the owner of file or directory.

+* path: – The file’s path, which is our task’s target.

+* recurse: – This is used when state parameter have directory as value and we want to update the content of a directory in terms of file attributes. selevel, serole, setype, seuser: – These are used to update the selinux file context.

+* src: – This is to give the path of the file to link to.

+* state: – Acceptable values are touch, absent, directory, file, hard and link.
+Default value is file.